This past February I participated in the Disney Princess Half Marathon and I’ll give you an honest look at the process from the beginning.

 1. BE COMMITTED.
 This is the single most important piece of advice I can give you.
 Unfortunately, once you sign up there is no turning back.
 You’ve spent your $180 per person and there are no refunds, exchanges, or swaps.
 You can not transfer your spot to someone else and under NO circumstances will they give you a refund.
 (Trust me I tried)

-2. Make sure you know the date the registration opens as the races have been known to fill up within 24-48 hours.
+2. Make sure you know the date the registration opens.
+Races have been known to fill up within 24-48 hours.

 3. Sign up your entire running party at the same time!!
 I can not stress this enough.
 If you are running with a friend make it a date for you both to register at the same time.
 Nothing’s worse than one of you registering and your running partner getting the heartbreaking “SOLD OUT” message.